honghaojia/LLM-Fuzz/README.md

 ## Requirements

-LLM-Fuzz is running on Linux(Ubuntu 22.04)
+LLM-Fuzz is running on Linux(ideally Ubuntu 22.04)

 Dependencies: